 Principal pathologies underlying SSc cardiomyopathy

 Myocardial fibrosis: This process may be sub-clinical until it progresses to a point leading to symptomatic change [10, 11].
-The underlying mechanism is not fully elucidated [12]but data suggests this may be preceded by micro-perfusion abnormalities with reperfusion damage [9, 13][14][15].
+The underlying mechanism is not fully elucidated.
+However, fibrosis is frequently observed in the subendocardium, an area spared in atherosclerotic heart disease [12], and. data suggest this may be preceded by micro-perfusion abnormalities with reperfusion damage [9, 13]; perfusion abnormalities independent of atherosclerotic heart disease [14] and present in association with digital ulcers [15].

-Myocarditis: [16]This process may also be sub-clinical and is described in association with peripheral myositis [17, 18].
+Myocarditis: Patients with new symptoms of heart disease have been found to have cellular inflammatory change on endomyocardial biopsies [16], however, myocarditis may also be sub-clinical, and has been described in association with peripheral myositis [17, 18].
 Studies suggest that it can lead to secondary fibrosis with resolution of the initial inflammatory process [19].

 Autopsy findings have also included pericarditis, nodular abnormalities of valve tissue and sterile vegetation [20].